About Us

 Scientific Research

-Scientific research in the field of speleology led to the creation of CDK, this field being one of the important pillars of our educational formation enabling us to a achieve the conservation of this vital natural system of our island.
+Scientific research in the field of speleology gave way to the creation of CDK as an organization being one of the important pillars for educational training and to manage the conservation of this vital natural system for the country.

 Education